stuartmau/Allophone/README.md

 Each page has an embedded word list.
 Add or remove with a text editor.
 No frameworks or libraries are used.

 The text sizes are not formatted for landscape or small screens.
-Tweak the text size the style tag.
+Tweak the text size the style tag especially if adding longer words.

 Versions with transparent background are provided for use with [OBS Studio BrowserSource](https://obsproject.com/wiki/Sources-Guide#browsersource).